 One of Recaro’s greatest competitor is Rockwell Collins, which makes sets “with antimicrobial coating”, though not every seat has this features, and many carriers don’t even select it for their planes.

-Other technology features Recaro is looking to add to the self-cleaning business class seats is the ability for a passenger to change how much noise they hear, alter the amount of light surrounding them, and choose how warm or cold they want their space to be.
+Other technology features Recaro is looking to add to the self-cleaning business class seats includes, the ability for a passenger to change how much noise they hear, alter the amount of light surrounding them, and choose how warm or cold they want their space to be.
 The possibilities are endless, and Hiller sees that.

 So how soon will we be able to experience these new, self-cleaning business class seats?
 According to Hiller, they are set to make their way on to commercial airlines in the next one to two years.